onkar-03/The-Ultimate-React/12. Atomic Blog/Theory Notes (Context API).md

 2. **Value**:

-   - This is the data (such as state) that we want to make available to child components.
+   - This is the data (such as state) that we want to provide to child components.
 The `Provider` broadcasts this value to its descendants.
+   - Generally its an Object which contains all the values we want the child components to have

 3. **Consumers**:
    - These are the components that subscribe to the context and can read the value provided by the `Provider`.